WhatsApp Cloud API or Business API: which hosting to choose?

 Meta, Formerly Known as Facebook, released the WhatsApp Cloud API on May 19, 2022.
-This means businesses looking to leverage their WhatsApp communication can choose between the Сloud API and WhatsApp Business API, making it a bit tricky for those unfamiliar with the WhatsApp ecosystem to make a choice.
+This means businesses looking to leverage their WhatsApp communication can choose between the Сloud API and On-Premise API, making it a bit tricky for those unfamiliar with the WhatsApp ecosystem to make a choice.

 You can read more about the features and which ones suit your business below.

 The WhatsApp Business API is based on the on-premise REST API protocol.
 On the other hand, the WhatsApp Cloud API is based on the Facebook Graph API.